grames02/chess/notes.md

 Now I'm finalizing the piece movement.
 I deicded it'd be easier to create an in bounds calculator.
 Then for all the pieces I can use this code to either include or exclude a position.

 I've completed the King movement pattern.
 Now I'll be doing the others, however I will have to implement a while loop since their movement range is greater than 1.
 I will base many of them off of the king though.

+I've accomplished all of them, EXCEPT for the pawn.
+I was able to use a similar format for them all.
+The Bishop, Rook, and Queen all involved while loops.
+Whereas the King and Knight only required if statements.
+The pawn is definitely more complex.
+I think I could apply an if-then scenario for it checking whether or not the diagonal spaces are being occupied.
+If they are, and of the other teams color then I will grant it to move there.
+I also still need to implement how it can move two spaces at the beginning.
+AND how it can be promoted (I think that needs to be a part of this deliverable anyways.)